 Busy men and women are achieving a younger look without the recovery and downtime needed for plastic surgery by visiting a facial injection specialist.

 Is Kybella Better Than Chin Liposuction?
-Kybella is the new FDA approved product for injection that melts the fat in your neck to remove the dreaded double chin.
-Studies performed by the company were very promising and we are seeing some nice improvements in our patients as well.
-The question that arises however, is whether or not Kybella will replace chin liposuction as the mainstay of treatment to create an elegant look in patients who are not ready for a neck lift.
-Neck or Chin Liposuction For Neck Contouring Neck liposuction (typically performed as “Smartlipo”) has been available for years with a proven … Continue reading
+Kybella is the new FDA-approved injectable that melts the fat in your neck to remove the dreaded double chin.
+Studies performed by Kybella were very promising, and we are seeing some nice improvements in our patients as well.
+The question that arises, however, is whether Kybella will replace chin liposuction as the preferred double chin removal treatment for our NYC patients.
+Neck or Chin Liposuction for Neck Contouring Neck liposuction (typically performed as Smartlipo™) has been available for years with a proven track record of reliably appealing outcomes.
+It is a brief procedure that takes … Continue reading

 Want an improved, more youthful appearance without undergoing a surgical procedure?
 Lucky for you, it’s no longer necessary to have invasive cosmetic surgery to improve your skin’s appearance.
 Experienced plastic surgeons can give you the results you desire with highly effective, minimally-invasive cosmetic procedures.
 Here is a list of the most common non-surgical cosmetic procedures that can give you a more radiant and youthful appearance with little to no downtime.
-1. Laser Rejuvenation Laser rejuvenation and laser resurfacing are procedures that reduce wrinkles, acne scars and other blemishes to reveal younger looking skin.
-Laser rejuvenation directs short concentrated, pulsating … Continue reading
+You can get these type of services done at everyoungmed.com/en/locations.
+1. Laser Rejuvenation Laser rejuvenation and laser resurfacing are procedures that reduce wrinkles, acne scars and other blemishes to … Continue reading

 There is a new ground breaking method to inject fillers into the face.
 Microcannulas are thin hollow tubes that are flexible with a blunted tip.
 This new technology significantly reduces pain and bruising since there is no sharp tip.
 Instead of multiple needle pricks there is one entry point.
 With the dull edge, bruising is minimized since there is not cutting of small capillaries.
 With the wide range of sizes, microcannulas can be used for fat transfers and fillers.